dora-metrics/pelorus/docs/Configuration.md

 Labels are key/value pairs that are attached to objects, such as pods.
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users and Pelorus.

-The commit time, deploy time, and failure exporters all rely on labels to indentify the application that is associated with an object.
+The commit time, deploy time, and failure exporters all rely on labels to identify the application that is associated with an object.
 The object can include a build, build configuration, deployment or issue.

 In Pelorus the default label is: `app.kubernetes.io/name=<app_name>` where app_name is the name of the application(s) being monitored.
 The label can be customized by setting the `APP_LABEL` variable to your custom value.

 An example may be to override the APP_LABEL for the failure exporter to indicate a production bug or issue.
 The `APP_LABEL` with the value `production_issue/name` may give more context than `app.kubernetes.io/name`